OscarBeamish/gulp4-compress-images-bulk/README.md

 In this proejct, Gulp is configured to run the following functions:

-* Compile the SCSS files to CSS
-* Autoprefix and minify the CSS file
+* Compress PNG, JPEG & SVG
-* Concatenate the JS files
+* Move files
-* Uglify the JS files
+* Prefix the image files
-* Move final CSS and JS files to a folder